-There is silence.
-There are concerns.
+There is surprise.
 There's happiness.
+But there are also concerns.
 There's no one word to describe the mood of Jammu.

 Up, close and personal: From a college student receiving an award from the CM to a reporter tracking Sheila Dikshit

 A life well-lived is not only about victories.
 It's also about the fights.